OscarDonald/Modified-CV/README.md

 Technical Aspects:

 HTML:
 I utilized HTML to structure and organize the content on the page.
-Employing semantic tags such as <header>, <section>, and <nav>, I established a clear and easily readable structure.
+Employing semantic tags such as header, section, and nav, I established a clear and easily readable structure.

 CSS:
 To give the page an attractive and cohesive design, I employed CSS.
 I implemented responsive design to ensure the CV page looks great on various screen sizes and devices.
 Custom styles and layout choices were made thoughtfully to reflect a professional image.